cegj/contta/readme.md

 ## What is it?

-Self-hosted web app for personal finances management.
+Self-hosted web app for personal finance management.

 **Contta is only available in brazilian portuguese by now.**